 TIP: Be aware that it is still possible to do administrator tasks within a standard user account, but only when the username and password of an administrator account is known.
 If a task needs administrator rights, the user will be asked to enter the username and password of an administrator account (if this is not the case, right click the task/program and select Run as administrator).

-If it is not possible to create or remove a certain user account try the command NET USER in the command prompt with additional administrator rights.
+THE COMMAND NET USERIf it is not possible to create or remove a certain user account try the command NET USER in the command prompt with additional administrator rights.
 Right click the shortcut to the Command Prompt (start menu, All Programs, Accessories) and select Run as administrator to start the command prompt with administrator rights.
 The command NET USER shows a list of all available user accounts.
 To create a user account, use the command NET USER loginname /ADD and to delete a user account, use the command NET USER loginname /DELETE.
 Especially the last command to delete a user account can be useful.
-Use the command NET HELP to view all options of the command NET.
+Use the command NET HELP to view all options of the command NET. |

-At the moment of creating a user account, it is better not to use any spaces in the account name.
+USE SHORT ACCOUNT NAMESAt the moment of creating a user account, it is better not to use any spaces in the account name.
 This can be confusing for some older programs.
 Afterwards, when the user account has been set up, it is still possible to change the shown account name (for example into a first and last name).
-After the change of the name, the first given account name will still be used internally.
+After the change of the name, the first given account name will still be used internally. |

-Use the administrator account to make changes to the system and a standard user account for your daily activities when you would like to be as safe as possible.
+STANDARD ACCOUNTS ARE SAFERUse the administrator account to make changes to the system and a standard user account for your daily activities when you would like to be as safe as possible.
+TIP: Did you lose the password of the administrator account?
+Visit the page about bootable CD's to get access to the account! |

 If there are multiple user accounts, a welcome screen is shown at start-up of Windows, but sometimes it is practical if one of the user accounts is logged on automatically (without showing the welcome screen).
 Especially when the other user accounts are barely used, this can be very useful.
 To accomplish the automatic logon, start the Command Prompt (Start menu, All programs, Accessories, right click the shortcut and select Run as administrator) enter the command control userpasswords2, tab Users and deactivate the option Users must enter a user name and password to use this computer.
 In the next windows, specify the user account name and the password of the account to be logged on automatically.